vivekb77/playwright-datacom/README.md

-Go to Project root directory and install Dependency: npm install

 Run Tests
-Go to Project root directory and run command: npm test
+npm test

 View HTML report
-Go to Project root directory: npm run report
+npm run report

+Test scenarios and bugs are in the spec file.